-This Virginia Medicaid waiver provides community-based care services to those nursing home eligible seniors that choose to live in their own homes or communities.
 Consumer Direction means that the participant is able to choose some of their care providers.
 In some cases, they are able to pay their related caregiver for the personal care they provided.
 This type of program is occasionally referred to as Cash and Counseling or Self-Direction and it is becoming increasingly popular with families due to the increased choice.
 It is also popular with state officials because it has the potential to reduce costs by leveraging family caregivers.

 While open to disabled adults of any age, this program is primarily targeted towards those 65 and older.
 It is not necessary for these individuals to be completely disabled however they must require the level of care provided in nursing homes.
 As with all Medicaid programs, there are also financial requirements.

-2013 Virginia Medicaid Income Limits
+2014 Virginia Medicaid Income Limits for the Elderly

-2013 Virginia Medicaid Asset Limits
+2014 Virginia Medicaid Asset Limits for the Elderly

-Individuals applying for Medicaid are permitted up to $2,000 in countable assets, married couples up to $3,000 and married couples with only one spouse applying up to $115,920.
-Countable assets do not include their home provided at least one spouse lives in it and provided their home equity is valued at less than $536,000.
+Individuals applying for Medicaid are permitted up to $2,000 in countable assets, married couples up to $3,000 and married couples with only one spouse applying up to $117,240.
+Countable assets do not include their home provided at least one spouse lives in it and provided their home equity is valued at less than $543,000.
 The primary vehicle and final expense plans are also excluded for their countable assets.

 This waiver is intended to prevent persons from moving into nursing homes.
 The available services are selected to maximize their ability to age in place in their homes.
 While services are determined specifically for each applicant, they may include: